swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 and older tools may not even be able to interpret its Package.swift manifest.
-Without a mechanism to handle this, a package author who tags a version of their package which uses new features may break the builds of all clients of that package who are using older tools unless that pacakage adjusts its major semantic version, which would unnecessarily stop clients who are using the latest tools from getting that version.
-This is especially problematic during development of a new version of the Swift tools, when new features have been added which are not yet suppoted by the current release of the Swift tools.
+Without a mechanism to handle this, a package author who tags a version of their package which uses new features may break the builds of all clients of that package who are using older tools unless that package adjusts its major semantic version, which would unnecessarily stop clients who are using the latest tools from getting that version.
+This is especially problematic during development of a new version of the Swift tools, when new features have been added which are not yet supported by the current release of the Swift tools.

-Second, one specific planned change for the Swift Package Manager is a revision of the Package.swift PackageDesciption API, to make it conform to newer Swift conventions and to correct historical mistakes.
+Second, one specific planned change for the Swift Package Manager is a revision of the Package.swift PackageDescription API, to make it conform to newer Swift conventions and to correct historical mistakes.
 In order to support backwards compatibility, the old version of the PackageDescription API must remain available.
 We need some way to determine which version of the PackageDescription API a package wishes to use.

 Finally, as the Package.swift manifest is itself written in Swift, some mechanism is needed to control which Swift language compatibility version should be used when interpreting the manifest.
-This cannot be determined by a compatibility version property in the manifest itself, as we must know what compatibility version to interpret the manifest with before we have access to the data in the manifest.
+This cannot be determined by a property on the Package object in the manifest itself, as we must know what compatibility version to interpret the manifest with before we have access to data specified by Swift code in the manifest.

 ## Proposed solution